Kirito (Sword Art Online): Gun Gale Online

-Soon after, at the prompting of a government official investigating strange occurrences in VR, Kazuto takes on a job to investigate a series of murders involving another VRMMORPG called Gun Gale Online (GGO), the AmuSphere (the successor of the NerveGear), and a player called Death Gun.
-Aided by a female player named Shino "Sinon" Asada, he participates in a gunfight tournament called the Bullet of Bullets (BoB) and discovers the truth behind the murders, which originated with a player who participated in a player-killing guild in SAO.
-Through his and Sinon's efforts, two suspects are captured, though the third suspect, Johnny Black, escapes.
+Several months later, at the prompting of a government official named Seijirou Kikuoka, Kazuto is recruited to investigate a series of murders involving another VRMMORPG called Gun Gale Online (GGO), the AmuSphere (the successor of the NerveGear), and a serial killer known as Death Gun.
+Aided by a female player named Shino "Sinon" Asada, he participates in a gunfight tournament called the Bullet of Bullets (BoB) and discovers the truth behind the murders, which originated with Death Gun being a former member of the player-killing guild Laughing Coffin (笑う棺桶, Rafin Kofin) in SAO.
+Through his and Sinon's efforts, they won against Death Gun in a battle and two suspects are captured, though the third suspect, Atsushi Kanamoto (otherwise known as Johnny Black (ジョニー・ブラック, Jonī Burakku)), escapes.

 Alicization

 Kazuto is later recruited to assist in testing an experimental FullDive machine, Soul Translator (STL), which has an interface that is far more realistic and complex than the previous machine he had played to help develop an artificial intelligence for the Ministry of Defense (MOD) named A.L.I.C.E.
 He tests the STL by entering a virtual reality cyberspace created with The Seed package, named UnderWorld (UW).
 In the UW, the flow of time proceeds a thousand times faster than in the real world, and Kirito's memories of what happens inside are restricted.
 However, Black injures Kazuto with suxamethonium chloride.
 The MOD recovers Kazuto and places him back into the STL to preserve his mind while attempts are made to save him.
 Meanwhile, it is revealed that UnderWorld was created as part of an experiment to create artificial intelligence that could be used for military purposes.